swocial/swocial.github.io/README.md

 In addition to generating the HTML files, the first command also generates the CSS files necessary.
 These are generated using [Sass](http://sass-lang.com/), a CSS pre-processor.

-The second command automates the first so that whenever you save a MD or a SCSS file, it will run the first command.
+For convenience there's also a command that automates the generating of github files, `grunt watch:gh`, so that whenever you save a MD or a SCSS file, it will run `grunt:github`.

 ## Ways to contribute